 Reflect on the following points when considering your options.
-These 8 tips are discussed in more detail in the Headteachers Presentation - a recording of which is available on the school website.
-Use all the other information and resources available on the website to help inform your decision.
+These eight tips are discussed in more detail in the Headteachers Presentation.
+Use all the information and resources available on the website to help inform your decision.
 You can also speak to your family and teachers for advice.